 - Grove Cleaning Gloves – latex with cotton cuffs

 If you have a latex allergy, go with nitrile gloves.
 While these are still a synthetic material, and therefore not biodegradable, they are non-toxic and a more eco-friendly alternative to vinyl gloves.
 I had a hard time finding 100% nitrile gloves meant for household cleaning and not single-use.
-The only option I have found is the HDX Green 11mil Reusable Nitril Glove at Home Depot.
+The only option I have found is the HDX Green 11mil Reusable Nitrile Glove at Home Depot.

 Paper towels